-- make a brash prediction
+- make a bold prediction

 How does your scoring system work?

 Our solution is to calibrate each prediction for boldness.
 We measure this by asking our users how likely they think a given prediction is to occur.
-If everyone says "unlikely," then the call is bold, and the pundit, if correct, should receive more credit than he would for a called deemed "likely".
+If everyone says "unlikely," then the predictions is bold, and the pundit, if correct, should receive more credit than he would for a called deemed "likely".
 This moment-in-time gauge of consensus opinion underpins our scoring algorithm.

 Are your grades predictive?

 Our grades are solely based on a pundit’s historical predictions; think of them as a report card.
-Whether or not they speak to the accuracy of a pundit’s future calls is predicated on how much skill there is in punditry.
+Whether or not they speak to the accuracy of a pundit’s future predictions is predicated on how much skill there is in punditry.
 If forecasting is purely a game of luck, for instance, then our pundit grades will ultimately revert to the mean.
-Put differently, our grades would be a contra-indicator: both A-grade and F-grade pundits would revert to a C grade.
+Put differently, our grades would be a contra-indicator: both A-grade and Fgrade pundits would revert to a C grade.
 We do not yet have an informed view on this matter but anticipate that the data we gather over time will help answer the question.
 Regardless, by playing the role of public scorekeeper, we hope we can help correct any mismatches between a pundit’s reputation and track record.

 What’s the best way to learn about new pundit predictions?

 If you prefer only to follow predictions in a given category, we have specific Twitter handles for each one.
 Within the relevant category, these feeds will post each new prediction as well as outcomes for predictions that come due.